Róise & Frank (SDIFF Review): A Well-Intended Pet Drama

 Is Róise & Frank clichéd?
 Yes, but not in a preachy way that makes you feel sorry for either the dog or Róise herself.
 It’s cheesy, sure, but it earns its silly tone.
 Perhaps I’m being biased because I am a pet owner too.
 If you’re cynical about pet-themed movies, then this is definitely not for you.
 For what it is worth, though, this is one of the most honest ones I’ve seen in recent years.
 It especially hits close to home if you’ve lost a loved one in the past and the only thing you’ve had to give you support is your loyal friend besides you.
 It is not a perfect film, but one that might make you smile, and sometimes that is all that’s needed.

 Róise & Frank premiered at the 2022 San Diego International Film Festival on October 23, 2022.
-The film was released in the UK & Ireland on September 16, and will be distributed in North America by Juno Films.
+The film was released in the UK & Ireland on September 16, and will be distributed in North America by Juno Films on March 31, 2023.